Learning out of the classroom and beyond the stage

 Contact Deb Currier for more information.

-Movement Graffiti: Dance Theater is a newly formed touring company in residence at Western Washington University.
-Movement Graffiti: Dance Theater can be characterized by movement theater that runs the gamut from the rhapsodic to the comedic --the abstract to narrative--dances as sweet as a first kiss as well as thought provoking and mysterious.
-The company is comprised of the best of the best choreographic works and dancers immersed in the BA/BFA dance program at Western.
+Movement Graffiti: Dance Theater is a touring company in residence at Western.
+As movement theater, it runs the gamut from the rhapsodic to the comedic - abstract to narrative.
+Dances may be as sweet as a first kiss, thought-provoking and mysterious.
+The company comprises the best of the best in choreographic works and dancers.
+Dancers come from the BA/BFA dance program at Western.

-Long time faculty member and renowned choreographer Nolan Dennett is the Artistic Director.
-Movement Graffiti: Dance Theater is available for additional touring the week of August 9th this year and the week of September 14.
+Artistic Director Nolan Dennett is a long-time instructor and renowned choreographer.
+Movement Graffiti: Dance Theater is available for additional touring the weeks of August 9th and September 14.

-Our mission is to bring high quality Movement Art to the under served areas of Washington and to provide our most talented performers and choreographers a touring opportunity where they can showcase their work as dancers and choreographers before they leave us as and step into the professional world.
+Our mission is to bring high quality Movement Art to under served areas of Washington.
+We provide touring opportunities to our most talented performers and choreographers.
+They get to showcase their work before stepping into the professional world.

-For more information and touring possibilities in your region contact Artistic Director, Nolan Dennett at 360-650-3129 or email@example.com
+For more information and touring possibilities in your region contact Artistic Director, Nolan Dennett.